sam-pop/finalProject/README.md

 **Your friends have all moved, but you just can’t move on...**

-In The Loop is a web app designed for users that want to keep-in-touch with people all over the world.
+In The Loop is a web app designed for users that want to stay in-touch with people all over the world.

 The purpose of this app is to help users keep track / better connect with their remote friends.